adaltas/node-csv-docs/src/md/parse/api/stream_callback.md

 ---
-title: Mixing the stream and callback APIs
+title: Combining the stream and callback APIs
 navtitle: Stream + callback
 description: Replace the writable stream with a string or buffer and the readable stream with a callback function.
 keywords: ['csv', 'parse', 'api', 'stream', 'callback', 'function', 'mixin']
 sort: 2.3
 ---

-# Mixing the stream and callback APIs
+# Combining the stream and callback APIs

 The main module exported by the package leverages the Node.js [stream transform API](https://nodejs.org/api/stream.html).
 However, the input doesn't have to be a readable stream.
 Instead, it could be the CSV string or Buffer.
 Also, the output doesn't have to be a writable stream, it could be user user callback function.